Skip to main content

 • Use quality lotion to keep the skin of your feet soft and moist, but don’t put any lotion between your toes.

-• Wash your feet every day with mild soap and warm water and dry them well afterwards.
+• Wash your feet every day with mild soap and warm water and dry them well afterward.

 • Wear loose socks to bed.